-DSL-based Some ISPs use PPPoE (Point-to-Point Protocol over Ethernet) to establish Internet connections for end-users.
-If you are connected to the Internet through a DSL line, check with your ISP to see if they use PPPoE.
-If they do, select the PPPoE connection type, as shown in Figure 7-6.
+Some DSL-based ISPs use PPPoE (Point-to-Point Protocol over Ethernet) to establish communications with an end-user.
+If vou are connected to the Internet through a DSL line, check with your ISP to see if they use PPPoE.
+If they do, you will have to enable it, as shown in Figure 6-5.

-User Name and Password Enter the User Name and Password provided by your ISP.
+User Name and Password Enter your ISP's User Name and Password.

 Connect on Demand and Max Idle Time You can configure the Router to cut your connection with your ISP after a specified period of time (Max Idle Time).
 If you have been disconnected due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, click the radio button.
-In the Max Idle Time field, enter the number of minutes you want to have elapsed before your Internet access disconnects.
+If you want your Internet connection to remain on at all times, enter 0 in the Max Idle Time field.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects.

-Keep Alive Option and Redial Period If you select this option, the Router will periodically check your Internet connection.
-If you are disconnected, then the Router will automatically re-establish your connection.
-To use this option, click the radio button next to Keep Alive.
+Keep Alive Option and Redial Period This option keeps your PPPoE-enabled Internet access connected indefinitely, even when it sits idle.
+To use this option, click the radio button next to Keep Alive to select it.
 The default Redial Period is 30 seconds.

 Important: For DSL users, if you need to enable PPPoE support, choose PPPoE.
-If you do enable PPPoE, remember to remove any PPPoE applications that are already installed on any of your PCs.
+If you do enable PPPoE, remember to remove any existing PPPoE applications already installed on any of your PCs.